 - If you have IBS constipation.

-- better not use with Buscopan IBS relief.
+- It’s better not to use Buscopan IBS relief.

-- If your diarrhea is not due to IBS (diarrhea not associated with food, awakens you at night or associated with fever).
-It is better to consult your doctor
+- Suppose your diarrhea is not due to IBS (diarrhea not associated with food, awakens you at night, or is associated with fever).
+It is better to consult your doctor.

 - If you have IBS pain without diarrhea.